The Color-Dual Fates of $F^3$, $R^3$, and $\mathcal{N}=4$ Supergravity: Abstract

 \section{Abstract}

-We conjecture that the massless gauge theory of Yang-Mills deformed by a higher-derivative $\tfth$ operator will not be tree-level color-dual without an infinite number of additional counterterms.
-The requirement of color-dual kinematics and consistent factorization between four- and five-points induces a tower of increasingly higher-dimensional operators.
-We find through explicit calculation that their amplitudes are consistent with the $\alpha'$ expansion of those generated by the $(DF)^2+\text{YM}$ theory, a known color-dual theory where the $\text{Tr}(F^2)$ term has been given a mass squared proportional to $1 / \alpha'$.
-Considering consistent double-copy construction as a physical principle would suggest that a $\Tr(F^3)$-based attempt at a color-dual resolution of the UV divergence of $\mathcal{N}=4$ supergravity may be able to tame the bad ultraviolet behavior of the theory, but at the cost of field-theoretic locality.
+We find that the duality between color and kinematics can be used to inform the high energy behavior of effective field theories.
+Namely, we demonstrate that the massless gauge theory of Yang-Mills deformed by a higher-derivative $F^3$ operator cannot be tree-level color-dual while consistently factorizing without a tower of additional four-point counterterms with rigidly fixed Wilson coefficients that reaches to the ultraviolet (UV).
+We find through explicit calculation a suggestive resummation, namely that their amplitudes are consistent with the $\alpha'$ expansion of those generated by the $(DF)^2+\text{YM}$ theory, a known color-dual theory where the $F^2$ term has been given a mass squared proportional to $1 / \alpha'$.
+As a result, considering consistent double-copy construction as a physical principle implies that an $F^3$-based color-dual resolution of the UV divergence in $\mathcal{N}=4$ supergravity comes at the cost of field-theoretic locality.
+Similarly, when double-copying $F^3$ with itself, double-copy consistency lifts $R^3$ gravity to a family of gravity theories with an all-order tower of higher-derivative corrections, which includes the closed bosonic string as a standard adjoint-type double-copy.